In a market as competitive as life sciences, your employer brand is key to securing top talent13 Mar, 20238 Minutes

-Earlier this year we surveyed more than 800 life science candidates and asked about their motivations when it comes to career moves.
+Last year we surveyed more than 800 life science candidates and asked about their motivations when it comes to career moves.
 From a list of the most common employee value propositions (EVPs), the four that were most popular among our respondents were flexible working options, clear career progression, good work-life balance, and a competitive salary package (which came out on top, with 70% of candidates saying this was essential).

 Knowing what resonates with your ideal hires is key to constructing the right message, and these top desires are a good place to start.
 You can also uncover hidden facets of your current employer brand and what your candidates might expect by surveying your current employees, collecting feedback from candidates you’re interviewing, analysing data from exit interviews, and checking employment sites such as Glassdoor.

 How do you get the message out there?

 Employer branding is just one side of the coin – once you have a clear idea of the message you’d like to present, it’s time to begin recruitment marketing.

 The careers section of your company website is your shop window, and is important both as a dedicated channel for showcasing your workplace and a place to direct your audience with the intention of converting them to applicants.
 A dedicated careers page provides a good framework for measuring the success of your employer branding and recruitment marketing efforts, through traffic and conversions, which can be done through a tool such as Google Analytics.